Over the Top (1987 film): Music

-Stallone appears in the video for "Winner Takes It All," wrestling Hagar at the end of the video.
+Sylvester Stallone appears in the video for "Winner Takes It All", arm-wrestling Hagar.
 Hagar says in his video commentary on the DVD The Long Road to Cabo that he was unenthusiastic about the song.
 Hagar says that Stallone gave him his black cap at the end of the shoot, both signed it, and the cap went to charity, fetching around $10,000.

 Reception

 Box office

 Over the Top was released by Warner Bros. on Thursday, February 12, 1987, in New York and Los Angeles before expanding to 1,758 theaters on Friday, grossing $5.1 million over the President's Day weekend, finishing in fourth place.
-In total, the film earned $11.5 million in the US and Canada.
+In total, the film earned $16 million in the US and Canada.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 32% based on 31 reviews, with an average rating of 4.7/10.
 The site's consensus states: "The definitive film about arm-wrestling truck drivers fighting for custody of their children, Over the Top lives down to its title in the cheesiest of ways."
-On Metacritic, it has a score of 40 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 40 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Variety called it "routinely made in every respect".
 Janet Maslin of The New York Times called it "muddled" and criticized the number of product placements.
 Rita Kempley of The Washington Post wrote that the film does not live up to Stallone's Rocky films and is "virtually a feature-length video" because of all the rock songs.

 Movie historian Leonard Maltin seemed to agree: "Title merely begins to describe this heavy-handed variation on The Champ...In trying to underplay, Stallone speaks so quietly that you often can't make out what he's saying."

 The film received three nominations at the 8th Golden Raspberry Awards in 1988.
 David Mendenhall won two for both Worst Supporting Actor and Worst New Star, and Sylvester Stallone was nominated for Worst Actor, which he lost to Bill Cosby for Leonard Part 6.

 Stallone later said of the film, "I would have made it less glossy and set it more in an urban environment, for one.
 Next, I would've not used a never-ending stream of rock songs, but scored music instead, and most likely would've made the event in Vegas more ominous – not so carnival-like."

-Other media

-Novelization

-A novelization based on the film titled Over the Top, was released.